-Just 15% of textiles are recycled in the US, according to the United States Environmental Protection Agency — but this post will share plenty of resources for where to recycle old clothes (and other textiles too!) so that we can change this statistic!
+Just 15% of textiles are recycled in the US, according to the United States Environmental Protection Agency — but this post will share plenty of resources for where to recycle old clothes (and other textiles too!) so that we can transform this statistic.

 The thing is that to many, tossing out an old shirt or pair of underwear may seem insignificant, but the collective impact is massive.
-In fact, the EPA estimated that 11.2 million tons of textiles were discarded in 2017, making up 8% of all municipal solid waste in the United States.
+In fact, the EPA estimated that 11.3 million tons of textiles were discarded in 2018, making up nearly 8% of all municipal solid waste in the United States.

 And the problem isn’t just in the U.S. either — one study found that the average Briton throws away about 3.1kg of textiles every single year.